Tiko19/Tiko19/README.md

 # 👋 Hi, I’m Terry Tikondane Lungu

-I'm a .NET Developer based in Kitwe, Zambia, with 3 years of experience building reliable, scalable web and desktop applications.
+I'm a .NET Developer based in Kitwe, Zambia, with over 3 years of experience building reliable, scalable web and desktop applications.
 I focus on creating solutions that solve real-world business problems.

 ---